stresearch/xfr/README.md

 to "CUDA error: no kernel image is available for execution on the device" errors in both the whitebox demo and some of the black box notebooks.

-Some of the binary files in this repository, such as the networks and the Inpainting Game dataset, is provided by (git-lfs)[https://git-lfs.github.com/].
-To reproduce the results, you will need to install git-lfs and then run `git lfs install` in your user account.
+Some of the binary files in this repository, such as the networks and the Inpainting Game dataset, is provided by [git-lfs](https://git-lfs.github.com/).
+To reproduce the results, you will need to [install git-lfs](https://git-lfs.github.com/) and then run `git lfs install` in your user account.

 # Whitebox Explainable Face Recognition